GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 categories: [Software, Systems, Design]
 ---

-This topic implies many underlying aspects, for example, the development of a domain model or subtle intricacies of project management.
+This topic implies many underlying aspects, for example, the proper user experience or subtle intricacies of project management.
 But if you are asking yourself more mundane questions, such as:
 "How should I partition these classes?" or "How to implement API of the business layer?" this post is for you.
 We begin with well-known basic concepts that you may have encountered elsewhere, but not suspected that they are all